Toddler Childcare, Preschool, and Kindergarten

-NEW!
-City of Lakes Waldorf School Toddler Childcare Program: If you are looking for year-round childcare in a holistic, nature and play-based environment for your 18-36 month child, contact us today to inquire about space availability and to schedule a tour.
-This program is fully-catered using an organic, Nourishing Traditions method, and is conveniently located across from the Walker Art Center by downtown.
-We are accepting applications year-round, and admit children in an ongoing, space-available basis.
+If you are looking for year-round childcare in a holistic, natural, play-based environment for your 16-36 month child, contact us today to inquire about space availability and to schedule a tour.
+Our toddler and nursery childcare program is fully-catered using an organic, Nourishing Traditions method, and is conveniently located across from the Walker Art Center near downtown Minneapolis.
+We are accepting applications year-round, and admit children on an ongoing, space-available basis.

 Your child is building the capacity for creative thinking, problem-solving and learning.
 Play is an essential part of this process.
 Whether inventing games of make-believe in the classroom or splashing in puddles at Fair Oaks Park, we engage your child’s senses and emotions.
 This gentle introduction lays the groundwork for learning in the grades.

 Outdoor games develop the connections between brain and body.
 Handwork develops the focus and fine motor skills needed for reading and writing.
 Songs and folk stories grow vocabulary and strengthen memory.

 - Learning stories, poems and songs by heart

 - Helping prepare healthy snacks